luije87/documentation/api.rst

 salary_type:                        The salary type.
 Must be one of the system salary types
 contact_email:                      The email of the contact to be associated with the job.
 Must match with an existing contact
 default_expiration_date:            The date the posting should expire. yyyy-mm-dd
 posting_status:                     The status of the posting, if being posted to a school.
+Possible values: expired, approved, pending, declined.
 =================================== ==================================================================

 \* Required fields